-The Chapter is seeking a volunteer to assume the role of Treasurer.
-This vital position is part of the leadership team of a dynamic, inclusive, and science-based non-profit organization.
-While a background in science is not needed, a commitment to the California Native Plant Society's (CNPS) mission and the necessary skills for this role—such as numerical proficiency, meticulous attention to detail, and dependability—are crucial.
-Although some financial experience is beneficial, it is not a requirement.
+The Chapter is looking for a volunteer to take on the position of Treasurer.
+This important position is a key part of the leadership team within a vibrant, inclusive, and science-based non-profit organization.
+A dedication to the mission of the California Native Plant Society (CNPS) and the requisite skills for this position—like numerical proficiency, careful attention to detail, and reliability—are vital.
+Although prior financial experience is advantageous, it is not mandatory.
+The Treasurer serves as a member of the Chapter’s Board of Directors and Executive Committee, and is required to participate in Board meetings.
+Monthly meetings are held via Zoom, except for March, when an in-person meeting takes place to finalize the annual budget.

 The responsibilities of the Treasurer include the creation and upkeep of accurate and current financial records for the Chapter.
 This involves: